-Zones will, where possible be made up of the same extended bubble of year groups and daily roll calls will take place in zones.
-Weekend activities, dining room tables for breakfast and dinner, will also be allocated based on zone groups.
-It is however recognised that enforcing full social distancing is not possible and that provision of social interaction between boarders of mixed years is good for mental wellbeing, so good hygiene and rigorous cleaning is essential.
+Weekend activities, use of dining room tables for breakfast and dinner, will be allocated based on boarding house.
+It is recognised that enforcing full social distancing is not possible and that provision of social interaction between boarders within the same boarding house, of mixed years is good for mental wellbeing, so good hygiene and rigorous cleaning is essential.
 Rooming lists will be fixed for a term, unless disrupted by isolation, making track and trace concerns straightforward to implement.